Leicester ends on top after weekend of changing EPL leaders

 By early Sunday afternoon, Tottenham had dislodged Southampton after Harry Kane’s late goal clinched a 1-0 win at West Bromwich Albion.
 But Tottenham rising to top spot for the first time in six years lasted only a couple of hours.

 Leicester rose into first place with a 1-0 victory over Wolverhampton secured by Jamie Vardy’s penalty.

+“It’s been an incredible start,” said Brendan Rodgers, whose Leicester side narrowly missed out on a top-four finish last season.
+“We’ve seen that in this early part of the season, how the players are developing when they’re under pressure.
+And then obviously today, on the back of all the games we’ve had … to show that mentality and desire to not concede was so pleasing as a manager.”

-And the improbable 2016 Premier League title winners retained the lead heading into the two-week international break thanks to champion Liverpool being held 1-1 by Manchester City.
+The improbable 2016 Premier League title winners retained the lead heading into the two-week international break thanks to champion Liverpool being held 1-1 by Manchester City.
+Mohamed Salah’s 13th-minute penalty for Liverpool was canceled out by Gabriel Jesus before Kevin De Bruyne missed a chance to win it for City from a spotkick.

 Leading the standings used to be something Arsenal was accustomed to, but Aston Villa’s 3-0 victory meant the 13-time English champions have lost half of their eight games so far.
+And while Villa is three points behind Leicester, the central England team has a game in hand on all the teams in the top five.

+The season, which started a month late due to the pandemic, is throwing up a series of unpredictable results in a congested schedule that is stretching squads.

+It left Ole Gunnar Solskjær complaining about why — despite winning — his 14th place-Manchester United side had to play at Everton on Saturday lunchtime after a Champions League game in Turkey on Wednesday night.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports